sneh4306/Love_Alert_Internship/README.md

 # Love_Alert_Internship
 Scrape emails having subject "Thank You for applying" and filter them out to a category "Job" on gmail.
-# For this, following steps are required.
+#  Following steps are required for not raising login error.

 1. The user has to enable imap setting in his/her gmail account.
     1. Click on settings.